satish141017/PlanIt/README.md

 - `GET /users/project/:projectId`: Fetch a specific project by ID.
 - `GET /users/project/:projectId/tasks`: Fetch tasks associated with a specific project.
 - `POST /users/task/create`: Create a new task for a specific project.
+- `Delete /users/task/:id/delete`: Delete a specific task. if user assigned it.

 ### Manager Routes